 - At this point, the Steelers offense was on fire.

 Le’Veon Bell took the first handoff and ripped off a 23 yard run.
-His next carry when for 13.
+His next carry went for 13.
 Then Ben Roethlisberger hit Antonio Brown for 21 and 26 yard receptions where Brown earned the bulk of his yards after the catch.

 Then the Steelers showed what makes their offense special.
 As Le’Veon Bell explained to Steel City Insider’s Jim Wexell: